LaciesBox/LaciesBox/README.md

 1. Open terminal (if on Linux) / Git Bash (if on Windows) on project's root directory.

-2. Configure application.properties spring.datasource.url.
-If you have the Postgres DB set up, adjust the URL.
-Otherwise, comment out the property.
+2. Configure application.properties & config.properties.
+They will have their respective instructions.

 3. Run "sh run-dev.sh" command to run Spring Boot application.